aws/aws-cdk-go/awscdk/awsec2/README.md

 ec2.Port_Tcp(jsii.Number(80))
 ec2.Port_TcpRange(jsii.Number(60000), jsii.Number(65535))
 ec2.Port_AllTcp()
+ec2.Port_AllIcmp()
+ec2.Port_AllIcmpV6()
 ec2.Port_AllTraffic()
 ```

-> NOTE: This set is not complete yet; for example, there is no library support for ICMP at the moment.
+> NOTE: Not all protocols have corresponding helper methods.
+In the absence of a helper method,
-> However, you can write your own classes to implement those.
+> you can instantiate `Port` yourself with your own settings.
+You are also welcome to contribute
+> new helper methods.

 ### Default Ports